cubee-cb/linux-vr-compat/ARCH.md

     - Working Set Toggle is Menu, Space Drag is left/right stick click, Space Reset is double-click left stick.
     - Framerate drops when playing heavier VRChat worlds.
 Unsure why as this doesn't happen on Fedora under most similar circumstances.
 - Most games run through Steam (Runtime), SteamVR is not installed.
 Envision does some magic to make games use it as the VR runtime.
-- Proton: [GE-Proton](https://github.com/GloriousEggroll/proton-ge-custom) (specific version TBD, i forgor) (unless otherwise specified)
+- Proton: [GE-Proton-9-25](https://github.com/GloriousEggroll/proton-ge-custom), unless otherwise specified.

 ---